projetmbc-tools/for-dev/src2prod/src2prod/README.md

 Here are some important points about the code above.

-  1. The values of `source` and `target` can also be string (that will be converted to instances of `Path`).
+  1. The values of `project`, `source`, `target` and `readme` can also be strings (that will be converted to instances of `Path`).

+  1. The argument `readme` is optional contrary to `project`, `source` and `target`.

   1. The rules for the argument `ignore` follow the `gitignore` syntax.
 You can use this argument even if you don't work with `git`.

   1. `usegit = True` asks to ignore files and folders as `git` does.
-This also implies that there are no uncommited files in the `src` folder.
+This also implies that there isn't any uncommited files in the `src` folder.

   1. Errors and warnings are printed in the terminal and written verbosely in the file `TeXitEasy.src2prod.log`.

-### All the files to copy
+### All the source files to copy

-Sometimes the final product is not just a "selective clone" of the `src` folder: for example, it can be a physicial merge of several source files in a single final one (the author of `src2prod` uses this technic to develop his `LaTeX` projects).
+Sometimes the final product is not just a "selective clone" of the `src` folder: for example, it can be a melting of several source files in a single final one (the author of `src2prod` uses this technic to develop his `LaTeX` projects).
 In such a case, you can use the following method and attribut.

   1. The method `build` just looks for the files to keep for the `texiteasy` folder.

-  1. The attribut `lof` is the list of all the files to keep in the `src` folder (`lof` is for `list of files`).
+  1. The attribut `lof` is the list of all files to keep in the `src` folder (`lof` is for `list of files`).

-Here is an example of code printing the list of files kept in the `src` folder.
+Here is an example of code printing the list of only the source files to keep.

 ~~~python
 from src2prod import *